thaibm92/Tweaked-iOS-Apps/README.md

 Everything used to generate the injected .ipas are inside each tweak's folder. **Except from the decrypted .ipas**, which are required for proper tweak injection on jailed devices.
 I will decrypt them by myself once I get access to a jailbroken device or an Apple Silicon Mac.
 For now, I have to get them from trusted sources like [Decrypted iOS IPA App Store](https://armconverter.com/decryptedappstore/us), [Decrypt IPA](https://ipa.decrypt.day) and [qnblackcat](https://github.com/qnblackcat/)'s [Decrypted-IPAs repo](https://github.com/qnblackcat/Decrypted-IPAs).

+---

+If you want to make a donation to me (I don't think I deserve it, but if you really want to), you can do that by clicking the donate button.
+Also, it will show to my parents that all the sleepless nights had a... purpose.
+[Donate by clicking in this beautiful and long hyperlink](https://www.paypal.com/donate/?business=SKMYRAY32DX6A&no_recurring=1&currency_code=USD).

+---

 This project is licensed under the terms of the GNU General Public License v3.0.